A scenic snowshoe loop from Kananaskis Village in Kananaskis Country, Alberta, Canada.

 The turn off Kananaskis Trail (Hwy 40) in Kananaskis Country, just a short distance north from the well-equipped Kananaskis Emergency Services Centre, is the same for Nakiska Ski Resort and Kananaskis Village.
-Within a few metres, the views from the bridge over Kananaskis River warrant a pause for photographs.
+Within a few meters, the views from the bridge over Kananaskis River warrant a pause for photographs.

 Markers seem infrequent and there are many subsidiary routes.
 Views of surrounding mountains, past Kananaskis River, are outstanding as the snowshoe trail tracks the top of the ridge.
 Offshoot trails lead to viewpoints where impressive photo opportunities unfold.
 It is not intuitively obvious where the real Village Loops Snowshoe Trail continues.
 Diamond-shaped markers are replaced with tape.
 A key winter trails sign is missing on this day.
 The post is empty.

 The south loop of Kananaskis Village Loops Snowshoe Trail dips, twists and rises through a mixture of deciduous and evergreen forest in a clockwise direction.

 The route is initially marked with red flags and the occasional, sporadic diamond-shaped marker.
 Prior traffic defines the route and elevation gain increases more dramatically until the next intersection at the picnic table, familiar from the hike to the Mount Kidd Abandoned Fire Lookout.
 Along this route there are excellent views of Mount Kidd, looming above open, wind-swept, fields of snow.
 An obvious and marked sharp right turn near the picnic table at the junction of ski routes on Aspen Trail and Kovach Trail leads to the final leg of the Village Loops Trail.
-Crossing ski tracks here would put me on a completely different adventure.
+Crossing ski tracks here would lead to a completely different adventure.

 Arrival at well-groomed ski track signifies being close to the end of the trail.
 Trail etiquette requires stepping carefully over ski tracks without disturbing them.
 The final, short, stretch of trail is well-marked with red-orange diamonds on blue posts.
 It delivers me to within a few feet of where my car is parked.

 Where the Sawmill Loop Snowshoe Trail exceeded my expectations, the Village Loops Snowshoe Trail did not.
 I am certain trail marking will be improved.
-It is a total distance of 2.5 km (1.6 mile) trail if there are no route finding deviations.
+It is a total distance of 2.5 km (1⅝ mile) trail if there are no route finding deviations.
 I believe the posted 40 m (131 ft) elevation specification refers to the net difference between the trailead and the highest elevation.
-There is considerable undulation on the trail I used, which would increase the gross elevation gain.
+There is considerable undulation on the trail which would increase the gross elevation gain.